kwent/pgbouncerhero-demo/README.md

 # PgBouncerHero-Demo

-This is the demo app running on https://pgbouncerhero-demo.herokuapp.com demonstrating the usage of [pgbouncerhero](https://github.com/kwent/pgbouncerhero).
+This is the demo app running on https://pgbouncerhero-demo.herokuapp.com (Heroku killed it by removing the free plan sorry!) demonstrating the usage of [pgbouncerhero](https://github.com/kwent/pgbouncerhero).

 ## Installation